vivekimsit/frontend-coding-exercise-angular/README.md

 You are encouraged to write any tests you may feel are necessary or helpful, but to save you time, end-to-end tests are discouraged.

-You are free to install any node packages you require to complete this task.
+You are free to install any node packages or CSS libraries (such as bootstrap or Material Design) you require to complete this task, but you may not use UI component libraries such as Material2, PrimeNG or ng-bootstrap.

 ## Development
 ```bash